Navigating the Intersection of AI, Course Design, and Digital Accessibility: A Teaching Guide (Part 1)

 lightbulb icon witn gear insideReflection: Consider a course that you have taught or are currently teaching.
 How would your experience be different if you could increase the efficiency of designing and creating learning activities?
 How about developing a rubric?
 Writing instructions for an assignment?
 All of these are ways in which AI can upgrade these tasks.

 On the digital accessibility front, ignoring the AI implications can result in excluding learners with barriers from accessing course content and participating fully in educational activities.
 AI can help support audio, visual, and even universal design for learning strategies you choose to implement.
 Keep in mind that accessibility considerations aren’t only for those with accommodations but provide support for all learners.
-Want to know how to create a more inclusive experience?
+Want to know how to create a welcoming and supportive experience?
 Consult AI for strategies and then choose how to implement these in your context.
 Remember, AI is the building block from which decisions you make in your course can bloom.

 Starting to Address Course Design and Digital Accessibility with AI